juanlecuenta/phishing-detector/README.md

 2. Make sure your virtual environment is activated
 3. Try using the simplified application version: `python simple_app.py`
 4. If Flask installation issues occur, try: `pip install flask==2.0.3 werkzeug==2.2.3`
+5. If you encounter errors related to transformers or PyTorch, the application will automatically use the rule-based model instead

 ## License